kwonus/Quelle-Obsolete/Quelle.md

 2. Ordinary statements
 3. Ordinary statements with a dependent clause

 A simple statement always has only a single verb.
 Some verbs are constrained to be constructed only as simple statements as identified in the table above.
 Ordinary statements can have any number of verb phrases; an ordinary statement with more than a single verb is also referred to as a compound statement.
-In Quelle, these verb phrases are called "segments".
-So another way to describe a simple statement is that it must contain only one segment.
+In Quelle, these verb phrases are called "clauses".
+So another way to describe a simple statement is that it must contain only one clause.
 A special type of simple statement in Quelle is a dependent clause.
 A dependent clause is still restricted to a single verb, but a dependent clause can be added to any ordinary statement.

 Even before we describe Quelle syntax generally, let's look at these concepts using examples: